4meta5/notes/Blockchain/ideas.md

 * [Radical Consensus Substrate Blockchain](#RadicalConsensus)
 * [Optimizing SimpleSerialize](#ssz)

+* how would blockchain merging work (opposite of forks; target Ethereum and Zcash)?

 ## Radical Consensus Substrate Blockchain <a name="RadicalConsensus"></a>

 I want to hack on the [Shasper beacon chain implementation using the Substrate framework](https://github.com/paritytech/shasper).
 I have some ambitious goals on this project to integrate Radical Markets ideas into the consenus mechanism itself.